GroxyPod/docker-MineOS-Node/README.md

 # docker-MineOS-Node
-An auto-updating docker for MineOS-Node with Java 8
+docker for MineOS-Node with Java 8 forked from hexparrot